utkarsh009/heliota/README.md

 ## TODO
 - [x] Present the user with a list of available wallets.
 - [x] Allow the user to use the same wallet file with different configurations.
-- [ ] Use an additional password to protect the wallet.
+- [x] Use the seed to protect the wallet, everytime someone wants to open it.
 - [x] Allow the user to create new wallet from GUI.
-- [ ] Encrypt all the important data in config file that is now stored as plain text.
+- [x] Encrypt the seed in config file that was stored as plain text.
 - [ ] Automatically update balance at each startup, if enough users demand for it.
 - [ ] Integrate `iotaproxy` for doing PoW locally, or at least, create a wiki for how to use it in conjunction with this wallet.
 - [x] Create a wiki section for how to set up `zenity` in macOS, after which, this should be usable on that too.